-After staying in 100+ Airbnb properties we feel we’ve earned the right to call you out on the shitty experience you provided.
-This is by no means Airbnb’s fault.
-We’re proud Airbnb enthusiasts and it is always our number one choice for accommodation when traveling.
+We’re proud Airbnb enthusiasts and it is always one of our top choices for accommodation when traveling.
 However, please keep in mind that each Airbnb nightmare has personally happened to us while using Airbnb.
 Below are the 15 absolute worst things to ever happen.

 - Provided no toilet paper (or 1 roll).